-The current SIP for the Denver-North Front Range 8-Hour Ozone Nonattainment Area was approved by the AQCC in December 2008; and approved by the EPA on August 5, 201113.
-This SIP demonstrates how the region would attain the 1997 8-Hour Ozone Standard (0.08)

-23 CFR 450.314(b), https://www.gpo.gov/fdsys/pkg/CFR-2011-title23-vol1/pdf/CFR-2011-title23-vol1-sec450-314.pdf, https://www.sos.state.co.us/CCR/GenerateRulePdf.do?ruleVersionId=4498&fileName=5%20CCR%201001-12, ppm) by 2010, and also establishes mobile source emissions budgets.
+The current SIP for the Denver-North Front Range 8-Hour Ozone Nonattainment Area was approved by the AQCC in December 2008; and approved by the EPA on August 5, 2011.
+This SIP demonstrates how the region would attain the 1997 8-Hour Ozone Standard (0.08 ppm) by 2010, and also establishes mobile source emissions budgets.
 Two air quality planning agencies were charged with preparing the SIP: RAQC and the North Front Range Transportation and Air Quality Planning Council (NFRT&AQPC).
 RAQC is the air quality planning agency for the Denver metropolitan area (Southern Subarea).
 The NFRT&AQPC was the air quality planning agency for the Northern Subarea when the SIP was developed.
-In 2013, the RAQC was named the lead air quality planning agency for the entire Denver/North Front Range 8-Hour Ozone Nonattainment Area.14 The nine-county Denver-Northern Front Range Area has been designated as marginal nonattainment for the 2008 8-Hour Ozone NAQQS.
+In 2013, the RAQC was named the lead air quality planning agency for the entire Denver/North Front Range 8-Hour Ozone Nonattainment Area.
+The nine-county Denver-Northern Front Range Area has been designated as Marginal Nonattainment for the 2008 8-Hour Ozone NAAQS.